Vincent dives in to save Catheine's life when a

 “Leaving?
 But why dear?
 I thought you were happy here?”
 Mary recovered first to speak.

 “I am happy.
 But there are such a lot of things I should be doing.
 I spoke to Joe a couple of days back when I went to check on developments above.
 He is suggesting to all the staff that those overseas cases that were on a back burner should be brought to the forefront and tackled, just until our office block is declared safe to work in again.”
 Though she tried for the life of her to sound enthusiastic about this Catherine spoke listlessly and those that knew her best also knew that Catherine wouldn’t have agreed to such an assignment if things between her and Vincent had been different.
-Each member cast a sidelong glance toward Vincent.
-He hadn’t looked up but with a fork he was idly pushing food around his plate - his face expressionless.

 “Well if that’s what you want Catherine.”
 Father coughed sensing the atmosphere and not enjoying it one bit.

 ‘No it’s not what I want!’
 Catherine wanted to scream.
 Instead she mumbled, “I think it would be best.
 I’ve got to get on with my life sometime.”
 The last was whispered.
 Those that knew her well caught a tremor to the words, a slight sob that told them plainly that going back above was the last thing she wanted.
 They felt sorry for her.
 Vincent was as usual being his same obstinate self.
 Couldn’t he see how he was hurting her?
 Couldn’t he see he was destroying her?
+Obviously not.

 “Where will your first port of call be Catherine do you know?”
 Olivia asked as she spoon fed the newest member of her family, a little girl with bonny blonde curls.